brandur/sorg/content/drafts/graphql.md

 feature's most common effect is saving API calls -- instead of having to request two objects separately, just one request can be made for the first object with the second embedded.
-Users love this feature -- we constrain expansions to three levels deep, but get regular requests to allow up to four levels.
+Users make extensive use of this feature -- we constrain expansions to three levels deep, but get regular requests to allow up to four levels.

 ## Discovery and exploration (#discovery)

-A core challenge of every API is how to make it approachable to new users, and providing interactive way to explore them and make ad-hoc requests is a good way to address this problem.
+A core challenge of every API is making it approachable to new users, and providing interactive way to explore them and make ad-hoc requests is a great way to address that.
 GraphQL provides an answer to this in the form of [GraphiQL][graphiql], an in-browser tool that lets users read documentation and build queries.

 I'd highly recommend taking a look at Shopify's [public installation][shopifygraphiql] and trying some for yourself.
 Remember to use the "Docs" link in the upper right to pop open and explore the documentation.
+You should find yourself being able to build a query that delves 4+ relations deep without much trouble.

 !fig src="/assets/graphql/graphiql.png" caption="Using GraphiQL to explore an API and graph."